cmajor-lang/cmajor/EULA.md

     1.2.
 All of the Code is governed by the permissive ISC License.

+    1.3.
+You may use Applications which use the Software (provided such use incorporates your Licensee Content), for commercial (including without limitation sale or distribution to end users) or non-commercial purposes (including without limitation providing demos and beta testing).

-    1.3 You may not create Applications directed toward Children, unless you fully comply with the rules in respect of the relevant jurisdiction, including without limitation obtaining verifiable parental consent (if applicable in the relevant jurisdiction), as further described in clause 10 below.
+    1.4 You may not create Applications directed toward Children, unless you fully comply with the rules in respect of the relevant jurisdiction, including without limitation obtaining verifiable parental consent (if applicable in the relevant jurisdiction), as further described in clause 10 below.
 You are responsible for any liabilities arising out of a violation of rules in respect of the relevant jurisdiction.

-    1.4 The Licensor permits the Licensee to use  Cmajor related Trademarks solely to identify Applications built using the Software.
+    1.5 The Licensor permits the Licensee to use Cmajor related Trademarks solely to identify Applications built using the Software.
 It is envisaged that the Licensee will use the Cmajor related Trademark for this purpose, both in the Application itself and in associated documentation and promotional materials.

 2. Restrictions